-The previous owner had their own ideas on hot rodding the ol’ Chevy by removing the 235-inch Stovebolt and replacing it with a 283 small-block hooked up to a non-functioning Powerglide.
-While the body was straight the interior was long gone but, nonetheless, it caught his eye sitting there on Cragar wheels.
-(And why wouldn’t it!)
+The previous owner had their own ideas on hot rodding the ol’ Chevy by removing the 235-inch Stovebolt and replacing it with a 283 small-block hooked up to a non-working Powerglide.
+While the body was straight, the interior was long gone, but it caught his eye sitting there on Cragar wheels.

 The rear-end is based on a Strange 9-inch equipped with 3.75 gears and 31-spline axles with large outer bearings.
-Holding the rear in position is an AME triangulated four-bar and controlling the bumps is a pair of Strange six-way adjustable coilover shocks.
+Holding the rear in position is an AME triangulated four-bar and controlling the bumps are a pair of Strange six-way adjustable coil-over shocks.
 Braking falls to more Wilwood this time their 12-3/4-inch rotors and calipers.